onkelbeh/HomeAssistantRepository/README.md

 $ emerge -tav app-misc/homeassistant
 ```
 Additional information can be found at https://wiki.gentoo.org/wiki//etc/portage/repos.conf.
-Let me know if any initial depencies are missing.
-I test fresh installs once in a blue moon, last good compile test was Jan 10th, 2019 with v0.85.0-r2.
+Let me know if any initial depencies are missing, last good (full) compile test was Jan 26th, 2019 with v0.86.2

 ### Todos
 - **If it moves, compile it** :-)